Individualized Medicine

 Additional requirements:

-• Concentration in Individualized Medicine: A minimum of 25 credit hours of elective coursework must be completed in addition to the 6 credit hours of required foundational courses, including the 1 credit CAPSTONE/Comprehensive Exam.
+• A minimum of 25 credit hours of elective coursework must be completed in addition to the 6 credit hours of required foundational courses, including the 1 credit CAPSTONE/Comprehensive Exam.

 • Students graduating in the Fall/Spring must enroll in at least 3 credits during their final semester of coursework.
 This includes the required comprehensive final exam (1 credit hour).